andywis/openshift-sandbox/Part02_UnitTests1.md

 * **openshiftExec** returns a response object, which provides parameters such as stdout, stderr, error and failure.
 We use the 'stdout' parameter to verify the app is giving us the phrase we expect

+In [Part 3](Part02_JenkinsSlave.md), we'll discuss an alternative mechanism for running the tests in the Jenkins Slave.